 Any financial commitment exceeding USD 1,000,000,000 (United States Dollar One Billion) by an Indian entity in a financial year would require prior approval from RBI.

 4. Modes of Financial Commitments

-As per the OI Regulation, an Indian entity can make financial commitment in an overseas entity by (i) lending or invest in debt instruments; (ii) invest in equity capital of any foreign listed and non-listed entity; (iii) issuance of guarantee on behalf of the foreign entity in which such Indian has acquired control; (iv) pledge of shares of the foreign entity in which the Indian entity has made.
+As per the OI Regulation, an Indian entity can make a financial commitment in an overseas entity by (i) lending or investing in debt instruments; (ii) investing in equity capital of any foreign listed and non-listed entity; (iii) issuance of guarantee on behalf of the foreign entity in which such Indian has acquired control; (iv) pledge of shares of the foreign entity in which the Indian entity has made.

 5. Mode of Payment

 The OI Regulation provides various modes of payment for OI such as (i) by remittance through banking channels; (ii) from funds held in account maintained Indian/ overseas as per provisions of the Foreign Exchange Management Act, 1999; (iii) swap of securities; (iv) using proceeds of ADR and GDR, stock swap, receipts of ECB and financial commitment by way of debt.